BSX Valuation - Is Boston Scientific Corp Over or Undervalued?

 Valuation Verdict

-Based on valuation multiples, BSX appears reasonably priced relative to fundamentals.
-Metrics show balanced valuation.
+Based on valuation multiples, BSX appears expensive relative to fundamentals.
+4 key metrics suggest premium pricing.

 Key Valuation Metrics